accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 ###### iOS and Android

-1. Locate on the screen the form fields (input field, radio button, tick box).
+1. Identify on the screen the form fields (input field, radio button, tick box).
 1. Check for the presence of an adjacent visible label.
 1. Activate the form input field (e.g. enter text).
 1. Check that the label remains visible.